brson/stdx/README.md

 precious work of craftsmanship that will continue to serve our great grandparents when they are forging crates on the moon.
-It is not though the comprehensive toolset they'll need to create serious moon software, which often require such basic building blocks as, oh ... random numbers.
+It is not though the comprehensive toolset they'll need to create serious moon softwares, which often require such basic building blocks as, oh ... random numbers.

 **stdx** then is a curated collection of [well-regarded Rust